drhsqlite/pikchr/doc/examples.md

 -----

-From page 19:  The length of the line for "intermediate code" had to be lengthened so that the text would fit.
+From page 19:  The "intermediate code" line had to be lengthened so that the text would fit.

 ~~~ pikchr toggle